Don Edmunds: Racing career

-He changed the nose on his first Kurtis midget car from Kurtis' design to his own.
+Edmunds changed the nose on his first Kurtis midget car from Kurtis' design to his own.
 Indy car builder Eddie Kuzma hired Edmunds to fix the dent in Jimmy Bryan’s car after the driver kicked the car.

-He had his first start at Indianapolis Motor Speedway in 1957.
+Edmunds had his first start at Indianapolis Motor Speedway in 1957.
 He won the 1957 Indianapolis 500 Rookie of the Year after finishing nineteenth over Bill Cheesbourg, Elmer George, Mike Magill, and Eddie Sachs.
 Edmunds' Indy career ended with a serious practice accident at the Speedway in 1958.

-He founded Autoresearch, Inc. in Anaheim, California, which specialized in building midget cars and sprint cars.
-Edmunds created the blueprints and did most of the fabrication work on the original Bill Thomas Cheetah prototype sports car racer.
+Edmunds founded Autoresearch, Inc. in Anaheim, California, which specialized in building midget cars and sprint cars.
+He created the blueprints and did most of the fabrication work on the original Bill Thomas Cheetah prototype sports car racer.
 His chassis won several National Midget Championships in the late 1960s and early 1970s.
 In the 1970s, Edmunds was a prolific constructor of Formula Super Vee cars.
 He became a collector and restorer of old race cars.

 Edmunds built Evel Knievel's Snake River Canyon Sky cycle.